-Drive deep into the hills of Andalucia, and you just may find a village that’s not the typical white… but rather a bright blue!
+Drive deep into the hills of Andalucia, and you just might stumble across a village that’s not the typical white… but rather a bright blue!

-Welcome, to Juzcar, Spain, affectionately known as both Spain’s “Smurf Village” and also as the Blue Village of Spain.
+Welcome to Júzcar, Spain, once known as Spain’s “Smurf Village” and today known as the Blue Village of Spain (Aldea Azul).

-If you’re considering a visit, here’s what to know before you go.
+If you’re considering a visit to this offbeat gem, here’s what to know before you go.

 Table of Contents